-Not being a mathematician or scholar, it has taken me a little time to realize that the domain we outlined with our base-2 notation from the Planck scale to the CERN-scale — that’s 67 notations –is a perfect place for the Langlands programs.
-It’s the 64 doublings within the Wheat & Chessboard story all over again with a few steps to spare.
-There’s plenty of room to build a case.
+Not being a mathematician or scholar, it has taken me a little time to realize that the domain we outlined with our base-2 notation from the Planck scale to the CERN-scale — that’s 64 notations — just might be a perfect place for the Langlands programs.
+It’s the same 64 doublings within the Wheat & Chessboard story.
+There’s plenty of room to build your case.

 Each notation should be a domain for pure mathematics, number theory, geometry and all the functions in-between.
-I am slowly writing it up: http://81018.com
+I tried writing it up: https://81018.com/exponential-universe/

 Just a bit idiosyncratic and probably a whole lot crazy, our chart of numbers is here: https://81018.com/chart/ I am slowly trying to interpret those numbers: https://81018.com/planck_universe/